-6.5 Combining the MDT with Other Review Requirements
+7.9 Combining the MDT with Other Review Requirements

-There are requirements both in state statute and in federal regulations requiring the regular review of Juveniles who are the subject of an MDT and may or may not be in an out-of-home placement.
+There are requirements both in state statute and in federal regulations requiring the regular review of juveniles who are the subject of an MDT and may or may not be in an out-of-home placement.
 These statutes and requirements are similar but not identical.
 The requirements include:

-State statute, 49-5-21, which requires a regular review of every case in which an MDT has been established.
+State statute, 49-4-110, which requires a regular review of every case in which a juvenile has been placed outside the home.
 The statute allows the court to review the case as often as necessary and, at a minimum, must conduct a review once every 90 days.

-State statute, 49-6-8, requires an annual review of all children placed in out-of-home care.
-This provision of the statute is referred to as a Foster Care Review.
+State statute, 49-4-608, requires an annual review of all children placed in out-of-home care.
+This provision of the statute is referred to as a permanency review.